MinecraftForge/Documentation/docs/misc/keymappings.md

 ```

 !!! note
     If the key mapping should not be mapped to a default, the input should be set to `InputConstants#UNKNOWN`.
-The vanilla constructor will require you to extract the input code via `#getValue` while the Forge constructor can be supplied the raw input field.
+The vanilla constructor will require you to extract the input code via `InputConstants$Key#getValue` while the Forge constructor can be supplied the raw input field.

 ### `IKeyConflictContext`